-Master the ability to coach and mentor your people to exceed their own expectations
+Master the Ability to Coach and Mentor - Help your people to exceed their own expectations!

 This course is for people wishing to develop their coaching or mentoring skills at any level of business.